mushfiqur11/ClassSchedule/README.md

     - `pip install pymzn`

 ## Running the software
-- `master.ipynb` is most updated notebook
+- `master.ipynb` is the most updated notebook
 - `master.py` is the corresponding python file
 - `master.mzn` is the primary minizinc contrsaint file